Entering the European market for tropical frozen fruit

 5.56 |

-Source: Market researcher compilation based on industry sources
+Source: Autentika Global, Market research compilation based on industry sources

-Please note that the share of the retail price paid to farmers varies a lot between producing countries, harvest season and the type of the product.
+Please note that the share of the retail price paid to farmers varies a lot between producing countries, harvesting season and type of the product.

 Tip:

-- Subscribe to the IHS Market to be regularly and timely updated on frozen fruit export prices.
-This portal is one of the most respected market information services for food ingredients, including tropical frozen fruit.
+- Subscribe to S&P Global Commodity Insights to be regularly updated on frozen fruit export prices.
+This portal is a respected market information service for food ingredients, including tropical frozen fruit.

 Please review our market information disclaimer.